-7.3.3.
-Water Use and Trends in Basin Inflow and Outflow
+7.3.4.
+Trends in Basin Inflow and Outflow

-DWR (2002) estimated the Dependable Yield (DWR, 2002; page ES21) for their study area to be between 4,800 and 6,000 AF/yr.
+DWR (2002) estimated the Dependable Yield (DWR, 2002; page ES21) for their study area to be between 4,800 and 6,000 AFY.
 Their study area is approximately equivalent to the NMMA.

-The estimated groundwater production is 16,350 AF for calendar Year 2013, which is about nearly 4 (3.8) times the groundwater production in 1975 (Figure 4-1), confirming a trend of increased groundwater production over the last 40 years or so, although there was a downward trend observed in a few past years.
-The estimated consumptive use of water for urban, agricultural and golf course, and industrial use for calendar Year 2013 is 12,900 AF.
-Contours of groundwater elevations suggest that there is likely inflow from the Santa Maria Valley Management Area, a flat gradient between NCMA and NMMA, and likely landward flow from the coastal zone.
+The estimated groundwater production is 15,249 AF for calendar year 2015, which is about nearly 4 times the groundwater production in 1975 (Figure 4-1), confirming a trend of increased groundwater production over the last 40 years or so, although there was a downward trend observed at times in a few past years due to conservation by urban users in the face of prolonged drought.
+The estimated consumptive use of water for urban, agricultural and golf course, and industrial use for calendar year 2015 is 12,634 AF.
+Contours of groundwater elevations suggest that there is likely some inflow of groundwater from the SMVMA, a flat gradient between NCMA and NMMA, and likely landward groundwater flow from the coastal zone.
 The net subsurface flow to the NMMA is therefore likely to be positive, but insufficient to meet the consumptive use.

 Figure 7-1.
-Key Wells Index.
-The upper dashed line is the criterion for Potentially Severe Water Shortage Conditions and the lower dashed line is the criterion for Severe Water Shortage Conditions.
+Key Wells Index The upper dashed line is the criterion for Potentially Severe Water Shortage Conditions and the lower dashed line is the criterion for Severe Water Shortage Conditions.